Help! My Dog’s Nails Are Too Long & Curled Under!

 Or take your dog to your vet for a nail trim.
 Your dog may try to take advantage of you by growling, screaming or flailing, but he may not be so bad at the vet and usually there are several people there to help trim his nails.
 A groomer can usually help too.

-In severe cases, I have even seen the toe nails curl and begin to grow into the dog’s paw pad; this can be especially painful and can cause infection and bleeding when the nail has be trimmed and removed.
+In severe cases, I have even seen the toenails curl and begin to grow into the dog’s paw pad; this can be especially painful and can cause infection and bleeding when the nail has to be trimmed and removed.

 Acclimate Your Dog to the Trimmers, Slowly…

-Once Your Dog is Use to the Trimmers or the Dremel it is Time to Get Started.
+Once Your Dog is Used to the Trimmers, or the Dremel, it is Time to Get Started

 When he begins to doze off, I move in to trim his nails.